yoonjk/sample-service-deploy/README.md

 # sample-service-deploy
-Deploy sample-service using argocd test
+Deploy sample-service using argocd in tekton